Fort Worth / Keller, TX

 Gum Contouring

 Gum contouring is an effective treatment option for patients who have an uneven gum line or an imbalanced ratio of gum to teeth (gummy smile).
-The gum contouring process involves removal of targeted amounts of gum tissue, using either a scalpel or laser, until the desired ratio of gum to teeth has been achieved, resulting in a balanced and even smile.
+The gum contouring process involves the removal of targeted amounts of gum tissue, using either a scalpel or laser, until the desired ratio of gum to teeth has been achieved, resulting in a balanced and even smile.

 More on Gum Contouring >